-Despite Kazakhstan being ranked the ninth largest country in the world, it has not been a very well known country, until it was recently brought into the spotlight by the hit movie 'BORAT' (2006).
-However, this was not a true portrayal of Kazakhstan, in fact quite the opposite.
-The country is famous for its rich oil industry and comprises of beautiful natural landscapes.
+Despite Kazakhstan being ranked the ninth largest country globally, it has not been a very well-known country until recently brought into the spotlight by the hit movie 'BORAT' (2006).
+However, this was not an accurate portrayal of Kazakhstan; in fact, quite the opposite.
+The country is famous for its prosperous oil industry and comprises beautiful natural landscapes.

-The country also surrounds a major part of the Caspian Sea.
-The topography of the country is very diverse comprising of flatlands, steppes, taigas, rock-canyons, hills, deltas, mountains, snow-capped mountains, and deserts too.
+Kazakhstan surrounds a significant part of the Caspian Sea.
+The country's topography is diverse, comprising flatlands, steppes, taigas, rock-canyons, hills, deltas, mountains, snow-capped mountains, and deserts.
 Kazakhstan covers two time zones and five climatic zones.
 The country is divided into 14 provinces.
-The cities of Almaty and Astana have the status of State importance and do not relate to any other province.
+The cities of Almaty and Nur-Sultan (formerly Astana) have the status of state importance and do not relate to any other province.

-Astana is the capital and second largest city (behind Almaty) in the country, located in the north-central portion of Kazakhstan.
+Nur-Sultan (formerly Astana) is the capital and second-largest city (behind Almaty) in the country, located in the north-central portion of Kazakhstan.
 The former capital of Kazakhstan, Almaty city, is situated in the south-eastern part, in a beautiful setting between mountains and plains.
-This largest city of the country boasts of modern architecture, wide streets, cool fountains, parks and squares as well as spectacular mountain views, particularly in spring and autumn.
+This city boasts modern architecture, wide streets, cool fountains, parks, squares, and spectacular mountain views, particularly in spring and autumn.